ZeroPoint095/CargoDash/readme.md

 ### interpreter/can_open_interpreter.py

-At class *CanOpenInterpreter* you need to add the node check between the last elif and else.
+In class *CanOpenInterpreter* you need to add the node check between the last elif and else.
 You should make it similar like this.
 ```python
     ...